Environmental Sciences B.S.

 All students must meet the Rubenstein Core Curriculum Requirements

-Students in the ENSC major must choose one of the following concentrations or an advisor approved self-design concentration (14-17 credits):
+Students in the ENSC major must choose one of the following concentrations or a Program Director approved self-design concentration (14-17 credits):

 Agriculture and the Environment